gaining/Resetter/README.md

 - Elementary OS 0.4+
 - Linux Deepin 15.4+

+[![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8FET8RGU2ZKQ8)

+# Contact
+- If you wish to contact me about anything else reach me via gaining7@outlook.com.

 # Donate
 Please show your support by donating Resetter has helped you.
 If you'd like your name to be on the donors list, I can arrange for that as well.

-[![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8FET8RGU2ZKQ8)

-# Contact
-- If you wish to contact me about anything else reach me via gaining7@outlook.com.

-# Donors List - Thank you so much for your support and contribution
+# Donors List
-It would be nice if others donated beside the sole person on the donor's list.
-Believe me when I say it would motivate me to get new features implemented faster in the projects.
 - Mez Pahlan - $10